peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

  with a real part equal to Ln of this object's absolute value and an imaginary part equal to pi, but the return value is still NaN.).
- Signals FlagInvalid and returns not-a-number (NaN) if the parameter "ctx" is null or the precision is unlimited (the context's Precision property is 0).
+ Signals FlagInvalid and returns not-a-number (NaN) if the parameter
+ <code>ctx</code> is null or the precision is unlimited (the context's
+ Precision property is 0).
 Signals no flags and returns negative infinity if this object's value is 0.

 ### Log10
     public EDecimal Log10​(EContext ctx)